Lance Christensen | Chief of Staff

 Alicia Belmontes Zgombic | Capitol Office Director

-Alicia Belmontes has nearly thirty years of experience working in the State Capitol, including as Executive Assistant for former Senate Republican Leader Rob Hurtt and former Secretary of State Bruce McPherson, among others.
-Most recently, Ms. Belmontes served as a State Senate Floor Analyses Consultant where she analyzed the Governance and Finance Committee bills that were placed on the Senate third-reading file.
+Alicia Belmontes Zgombic has nearly thirty years of experience working in the State Capitol, including as Executive Assistant for former Senate Republican Leader Rob Hurtt and former Secretary of State Bruce McPherson, among others.
+Most recently, Ms. Zgombic served as a State Senate Floor Analyses Consultant where she analyzed the Governance and Finance Committee bills that were placed on the Senate third-reading file.
 She also processed the third-reading amendments on the Senate Desk.
-In addition to serving as Senator Moorlach’s Capitol Office Director, Ms. Belmontes will use her fluency in Spanish to oversee Senator Moorlach’s outreach to Spanish language media.
+In addition to serving as Senator Moorlach’s Capitol Office Director, Ms. Zgombic will use her fluency in Spanish to oversee Senator Moorlach’s outreach to Spanish language media.

 Eric Dietz | Legislative Director